17 Tips for Designers on Starting a Freelance Business

 There are a number of different ways to market your services as a freelancer and one of them is to start a blog, preferably on your portfolio site.
 Designers generally don’t use their blogs to directly promote their services, but it is an excellent way to demonstrate your expertise, to build some name recognition, and to gain exposure for your portfolio.

 Blogging is not for everyone, but most freelance designers can greatly benefit from it.
-Starting a blog on your portfolio site doesn’t mean that you’ll have to write blog posts everyday, but it will involve some work.
+Creating a blog on your portfolio site doesn’t mean that you’ll have to write blog posts everyday, but it will involve some work.
 However, if you enjoy writing and getting to interact with other designers, blogging can be an excellent tool for networking.

 14. Set Aside Some Time for Networking